HR-CMGT/PRG06-vue-workshop/README.md

     variable = "hello world"
 }
 ```
 Now, the text in the `<div>` will reflect the value of `variable` automatically!

-Let's build a single file component with reactive data!
-In the `created` method, we change a variable over time to check if the connected DOM element automatically changes along.
+Let's try this by building a single file component with reactive data.
+In the `created` method, we start a timer that changes a variable over time.
+The UI should reflect this automatically.

 **app.vue**
 ```